SuperLabs-Technologies/Introduction-to-compilers/README.md

 # Introduction to compilers
+> This entire document is written by ChatGPT and later fact checked and formatted by developers!

 A compiler is a type of software that translates source code written in a programming language into machine code that can be executed on a computer.
 Compilers are an essential part of the software development process, as they allow developers to write code in a high-level programming language that is easier for humans to read and understand, and then convert it into a form that can be understood and run by a computer.

 The process of compiling involves several steps, including lexical analysis (breaking the source code into smaller units called "tokens"), syntax analysis (checking the code for grammatical errors), semantic analysis (checking the code for logical errors), code generation (converting the source code into machine code), optimization (improving the efficiency and performance of the generated code), and linking (combining the generated code with other code libraries or object files).